Associate of Applied Science (AAS)

 Few things in life are as satisfying as the feeling of creating something from nothing.
 Graduates of City College's construction management program will learn how to take a residential construction project from a vacant lot to a beautiful home.
 This hands-on program will train you in the basics of home construction, including framing, drywall, roofing and siding.
 In addition to construction skills such as these, you will also take classes in the areas of accounting and small business entrepreneurship.
 The combination of these two skill sets will allow you to more easily advance from the front lines of home construction into positions in management and project estimation.
 It will also provide a strong foundation to allow you to stop punching the clock for others and eventually strike out on your own as a general contractor.
 Let City College help launch you on your career in construction management!

-As a graduate of our sustainable energy program, you will find employment in a variety of settings, such as:
+As a graduate of our construction management program, you will find employment in a variety of settings, such as:

 - Construction- related Business Owner